 👩🍳 How to Make Slow Cooker Lamb Stew

-To make the stew, start by adding the oil, diced lamb, salt and pepper to a sauté pan and frying for 3 to 5 mins till the edges are brown.
+To make the stew, start by adding the oil, diced lamb, salt and pepper to a sauté pan and frying for 3 to 5 mins till the edges are golden brown.
 Then remove this from the pan and without rinsing or cleaning the pan, add the onion and fry for 1 to 2 minutes.

 Next add the chopped potatoes, carrots, capsicum and sliced mushrooms to the slow cooker.
 Pour the chicken stock into the bowl, followed by the diced tomatoes, tomato paste and Worcestershire sauce.